suneettipirneni/pytorch-slurm-multi-node-demo/README.md

 The code has been adapted to train on the CIFAR-10 dataset.
 In addition some changes to the slurm script have been modified to work on the UCF ARCC newton cluster.

+By default this will train on 4 gpu's in total (2 nodes, 2 gpus per node).
+You can change this by modifying the `submit.slurm` file.

 ## Setup

 Create a python virtual environment and install the requirements: